EnigmaCurry/d.rymcg.tech/glances/README.md

 This container uses the docker flag `network_mode: host`, which gives unlimited access to your host network.
 There is also configurable support for mounting the Docker socket, which provides full root access to your host.
-You should not install this if you completely trust this service.
+You should not install this unless you completely trust this service.
 To enforce the use of Traefik as your entrypoint, your external firewall should block TCP ports 61208 and 61209.